almogtzabari/digitalgarden/src/site/notes/Notes/Assert in Python.md

 	    raise AssertionError
 ```
 ## Why use `assert`?
 1. It Helps detect problems early in your program, where the cause is clear, rather than later when some other operation fails.
-A type error in Python, for example, can go through several layers of code before actually raising an `Exception` if not caught early on.
+A type error in [[Notes/Python\|Python]], for example, can go through several layers of code before actually raising an `Exception` if not caught early on.
 2. It works as documentation for other developers reading the code, who see the `assert` and can confidently say that its condition holds from now on.

 ## How to use `assert`?